-I landed my first book deal from my query.
+I landed my first book deal from a query letter (also known as an email ‘pitch’).

 My second publishing deal was from a query to a literary agent whose books were apparently ‘closed’ to new clients.